Home

 - Similarly, pass the output of this new module to the next module in the pipeline.

-Now that you have successfully integrated your module into the pipeline, let’s see it in action.
-Enable your module in the config file and run infinite_isp.py file.
-You can use the pipeline output or module output (using is_save flag) for visual assessment of the processed image or use some image quality metrics to compare results.
+Now that you have successfully integrated your ISP block into the pipeline, let’s see it in action.
+Enable your ISP block in the config file and run infinite_isp.py file.
+You can use the pipeline output or block output (using is_save flag) for visual assessment of the processed image or use some image quality metrics to compare results.

 Once you have resolved all errors and the module is working properly in combination with other modules you can work on the code linting to write clean and readable code.
 Pylint library is used for uniform code styling across the project.
 Install Pylint and pylint-runner using the commands below to see your score.

-You can also use black library for a quick fix for white spaces etc.
+You can also use black library for a quick fix for minor changes like removal of extra white spaces automatically etc.d